bondgh0954/Kubernetes-project4/README.md

    <h2>step3</h2>
    Create a secret for kubernetes cluster with the secret token<br/>
-   copy the content of the the (.docker/config.json) file in minikube to the host (.docker/config.json) dir minikube cp minikube:/home/docker/.docker/config.json ~/.docker/config.json
+   copy the content of the the (.docker/config.json) file in minikube to the host (.docker/config.json) dir<br/>
+   minikube cp minikube:/home/docker/.docker/config.json ~/.docker/config.json<br/>

-   create a secret with the access token in base64 encoded
+   create a secret with the access token in base64 encoded<br/>
    <img src='./kam/im6.png' height="80%" width="80%" alt="Disk Sanitization Steps">